obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Styling/Styling.md

 - [documentation](https://obsidian-html.github.io/) (the default)

 ### Documentation
 The documentation layout is used for this site.
 This layout is suited for people who like to establish a well thought out folder structure, and for − as the name says − documentation vaults such as this one.
-It is the only layout that supports the content view, which is a list of notes that share the same folder.
+It is the only layout that supports [[Side panes]].

 ### Tabs
 The tabs layout is for people who use the smart note taking / zettelkasten methods, where dense linkage is prefered over giving a strict structure from the get-go.
 It allows to have multiple notes open at one time, and to scroll back and forth, following a thread of related notes.
 Tabs has some added navigation options to mediate in the infinite scrolling of notes.
 Read more on that [[Tabs Layout|here]].